The Normans

-England is part of Great Britain, an island off the northwest coast of continental Europe.
-In the fifth century, two Germanic cultures, the Angles and the Saxons conquered the native Britons after the Roman army retreated from the island.
-In 1066, Anglo-Saxon King Edward the Confessor died, causing a three-way fight for the English crown.
+Great Britain is an island off the northwest coast of continental Europe – what we might call the mainland of Europe.
+In the fifth century, two Germanic cultures, the Angles and the Saxons, conquered the native Britons after the Roman army retreated from the island.
+Anglo-Saxon King Edward the Confessor died in 1066, causing a fight for the crown.
+William the Conqueror, a descendent of Rollo, the Viking raider, would cross the narrow English Channel and bring the fight to England in 1066.

-William the Conqueror distributed the wealth and property of the Anglo-Saxon nobles to about 200 Normans.
-The Normans built the imposing Tower of London to protect the capital; the tower also served as a reminder to the English people of the power of the Normans.
-William completed a survey of the population and the wealth of England.
-The result was the “Domesday Book” of taxation.
+Beyond favoring French speakers, William seized land from English nobles and forced all landowners to swear an oath of loyalty.
+The Normans built the imposing Tower of London to protect the capital, but the tower also served as a stern reminder to the English people of the power of the Normans.
+William wanted a complete accounting of the land he now controlled, so he ordered a survey of the population and wealth of England.
+The result was what we now call the “Domesday Book” of taxation.
 Both the Tower of London and the original Domesday Book still exist today.

 Resources